 A hardware VPN device isn’t limitless.
 Now, the issue of scaling doesn’t matter much for home users.
 However, if you’re a business, when a company grows, more and more connections are added, requiring more hardware VPN resources.
 This means either upgrading your device to a more powerful one or buying an additional one.
 Either way, you’re spending money again.

-With software VPN, scaling is easy.
+With a software VPN, scaling is easy.
 Every software VPN subscription comes with multiple devices supported.
 This means that a single VPN subscription is likely to cover the entire home.
 A business might need to buy several subscriptions, but it’s cheaper than getting a new device.
 We should note that Surfshark VPN comes with unlimited installs, which means that a single account can support a great number of devices.

 3. Setup and updates